ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/custom-icons/index.md

 - `--ag-icon-font-family` sets the icon font to use.
 - `--ag-icon-font-code-{icon-name}` sets the character within the icon font for the `{icon-name}` icon.
 You can get the icon names from the [Provided Icons list](#provided-icons) below.
+- `--ag-icon-font-weight` sets the font-weight on icon element, because some icon fonts require you to use bold weight.
 - `--ag-icon-size` sets the height of icons in pixels.
 Width is automatic depending on the character in the icon font.

 If you intend to replace every icon in the grid using the same font then you can set these variables using a CSS selector targeting the theme name, as you would any other CSS variable: